 Seven signs you should take the H&R Block Income Tax Course

 This fall, students will fill H&R Block offices across the country several nights a week.
-Yes, students and not taxpayers, will head into offices to study the tax code.
-H&R Block is not only the expert in tax return preparation, but also makes taxes easy to understand and applicable to the needs of individual taxpayers with the Income Tax Course.
+Yes, students will head into offices to study the tax code.
+As the expert in tax return preparation, H&R Block makes taxes easy to understand with the Income Tax Course (ITC).

-Whether you’ve been thinking about signing up to learn taxes from the nation’s expert or usually only think about taxes on April 15, here are seven signs the course is right for you.
+Whether you’ve been thinking about how to become a tax return preparer or usually only think about taxes as April 15 draws near, here are seven signs the income tax preparation course is right for you.

-1. Your refund was reduced last year, or less than what you expected.
+1. Your refund was less than what you expected last year.

-When your refund amount changes, you might be left wondering what happened.
+When your refund amount is different than what you expected, you might be left wondering what happened.
 Taking the ITC means you don’t have to wonder.
-Diving into the tax code and learning how changes in a taxpayer’s life and in the tax code can impact the tax refund builds your tax muscle.
-This year taxes are changing for virtually everyone because of the impact tax reform makes to the tax benefits of homeownership, parenthood and more.
-Keeping up with those changes can help taxpayers make the best financial decisions for themselves and their families.
+Diving into the tax code and learning how changes in your life and in the tax code can impact your tax refund builds your tax muscle.
+Tax reform changed the tax benefits of homeownership, parenthood and more.
+Keeping up with those changes can help you make the best tax decisions for you and your family.

 2. You have a quest for financial knowledge.

 Taxes and your financial decisions are intertwined.
-In the ITC, students connect where money is spent, how it can be saved and what are the results of decisions.
+In the ITC, students connect how money is earned and taxed, which expenses can be deducted, and how the tax laws affect dependent tax benefits, home ownership, retirement and college savings, investments, and more.

 Not only that, but she started saving for retirement and went back to school.
 Now, she has her bachelor’s and master’s degrees.
-While the ITC is not a financial planning class, the tax code touches on nearly every aspect of life – from marriage, homeownership and health insurance status to moving for a job, starting a small business or saving for retirement.
+While the ITC is not a financial planning class, the tax code touches on nearly every aspect of life – from marriage and homeownership to starting a small business or saving for retirement.

 3. You are not a math nerd.